The Buffer Geometry Constructor in threejs

 Version Numbers matter with threejs.

-When I first wrote this post I was using r127 of threejs, and the last time I came around to doing a little editing I was using r135 and found that these examples are still working okay with that revision as well.
+When I first wrote this post I was using r127 of threejs, and the last time I came around to doing a little editing I was using r146 and thus updated the demos to the style rules I set for that revision.
 Still at some point in the future the code here may very well break on older or newer version of threejs.
 I do try to do my best to keep my threejs content up to date, but at times it might be a while between edits.

 This first example is not all that different from that of the example that I have found at the official three.js documentation website.
 However I made an effort to try to make the example yet even more easy to follow by having the geometry be just a single triangle.
 The first and for most step is to come up with the position attribute, there is also the normal and uv attributes that are important when it comes to light and textures, but for this basic example it is just the position attribute that I am going to care about for now.